MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 ## NOTES

-Available in Teams PowerShell Module 4.9.3 or later.
+Available in Teams PowerShell Module 4.9.3 and later.

 ## RELATED LINKS